zeal3/Expense-Tracker/README.md

 `npm start`

-3) Visit http://localhost:3000/ to checkout the expense tracker :)
+3) Visit http://localhost:3000/ to check out the expense tracker :)

 # TroubleShooting #
 By default the backend server listens on port 5000 and the front end server is hosted on port 3000